 - Weekly voice/piano lessons

-- One-to-one language lessons
+- One-on-one language lessons

 - Extensive coachings with HGO Music Staff, visiting coaches, and conductors